davidrotari81-gif/Macro-Pad-Hack-Club/README.md

 This is my first time creating a macropad and also the first doing something like PCB, Coding, And design (it hurted like hell)

+# Features
+it shows you the flags in asseto corsa competitione (ACC)

 # Components
 9x SK6812 MINI-E LEDs
 1x 0.91 inch OLED displays